flydelabs/flyde/website/docs/code-parts.md

 sidebar_position: 6
 ---

-# Creating new Code Parts
+# Creating New Code Parts

 While Flyde is a great tool for creating flows, sometimes you need to do something that is not possible with the built-in components.
 Code parts allow you to create custom components using TypeScript or JavaScript.
 Inside Code parts you can use any library you want.